quantifiedcode/python-anti-patterns/docs/correctness/not_using_else_in_a_loop.rst

 Anti-pattern
 ------------

 The code below searches a list for a magic number.
-If the magic number is found in the list, then the code prints ``Magic number found.``.
-If the magic number is not found, then the code prints ``Magic number not found.``.
+If the magic number is found in the list, then the code prints ``Magic number found``.
+If the magic number is not found, then the code prints ``Magic number not found``.

 The code uses a flag variable called ``found`` to keep track of whether or not the magic number was found in the list.